-Applicant's responses to resource agency comments on the draft application that pertain to recommendations relating to the Fish and Wildlife Coordination Act in the final application are provided in Appendix B. The application has been modified, as appropriate to address agency comments.
-The USWFS and VDGIF will provide their recommendations in response to the Commission's request for formal recommendations.
+Applicant's responses to resource agency comments on the draft application that pertain to recommendations relating to the Fish and Wildlife Coordination Act in the final application are provided in Appendix B. The application has been modified, as appropriate to address agency comments, as well as follow on discussions.
+The USFWS and VDWR will provide their recommendations in response to the Commission's request for formal recommendations.